CTiPKA/scikit-flask/README.md

 # scikit-flask

-Docker container to work easely with SciKit-Learn framework as service.
+Docker container to work easily with SciKit-Learn framework as service.
 Flask using to access scikit as REST service.